 Notes

 How to store: Let the chutney cool down completely.
-Then, transfer to an air-tight container and store it for up to two weeks in the refrigerator.
+Then transfer to an airtight container and store in the refrigerator for up to 2 weeks.
 You can also freeze the chutney.

 Cranberries: I like to make this chutney with fresh cranberries.
 However, if you only have frozen ones, feel free to use them.
 As we are cooking the chutney, you can add them without thawing.
-There could be extra liquid at the end with frozen cranberries, so you might have to turn the instant pot on saute mode for a few minutes to get a thicker consistency.
+There may be extra liquid at the end with frozen cranberries, so you might need to turn the Instant Pot to saute mode for a few minutes to get a thicker consistency.

-Thanksgiving planning: If you are making this chutney for Thanksgiving, you can make it up to a week ahead of time and store.
+Thanksgiving planning: If you are making this chutney for Thanksgiving, you can make it up to a week ahead of time and store it.

 Nutrition